 Beta-propeller Protein-Associated Neurodegeneration (BPAN) is caused by mutations in the gene WDR45, located on the X chromosome.
-To date, all affected individuals identified so far have been simplex cases, meaning they are the only person in their family to have the disease.
-The majority are females, indicating the mutations are new, or de novo, and suggesting that mutations are lethal in most males before birth.
+To date, most affected individuals identified so far have been female, and the vast majority are simplex cases, meaning they are the only person in their family to have the disease, resulting from a new or de novo pathogenic mutation.

 Click on any of the thumbnail images below to view the photos in a larger size; move cursor to upper right of picture to click on next and view as slideshow:

 An MRI of the brain showing evidence of increased iron in the substantia nigra and globus pallidus is an indication of BPAN, along with the following clinical history:

 Affected individuals are developmentally delayed during childhood with slow motor and cognitive gains.
 Most children are described as clumsy with an ataxic gait — unsteady, staggering movements while walking.
 Generally, the individuals are healthy, but they may exhibit other problems.
 Seizures are common, as are sleep disorders.

 Often there is a loss of brain cells and tissue in the cerebral area of the brain, a condition called generalized cerebral atrophy.
 During adolescence or adulthood, affected individuals experience a relatively sudden onset of progressive dystonia-parkinsonism and cognitive decline.